Court of Final Appeal Building: Architectural features

 The building was erected on reclaimed land.
 Its foundation was formed by driving hundreds of Chinese fir tree trunks into the mixture of reclamation materials and silt on the site.
-As a consequence, the Building is in effect "floating" on a timber raft.
-Such a foundation system requires the groundwater level to be maintant level, and a groundwater replenishment system is installed to replace groundwater as required.
+As a consequence, the building is in effect "floating" on a timber raft.
+Such a foundation system requires the groundwater level to be maintained at a constant level, and a groundwater replenishment system is installed to replace groundwater as required.

 The plan of the building follows a rectangular pattern and is symmetrical.
 The building occupies an area of around 2660 m2 (about 70 × 38 m) and is surrounded by columns.
 Its height, fronze Tudor Crown, is about 40 m.

 A pediment surmounts the central section of the building facing Statue Square.
 The pediment is topped by a Statue of Justice and under it is the inscription "Erected AD MDCCCCX" (Erected AD 1910).
-The pediment incorporates a semi-circular window and the carving of the British Royal Coat of Arms is above it.
+The pediment incorporates a semi-circular window and the carving of the British royal coat of arms is above it.
 The shield shows the various royal emblems of the various parts of the United Kingdom: the three lions of England in the first and fourth quarters, the lion of Scotland in the second and the harp of Ireland in the third.
 The shield is supported by the English lion and Scottish unicorn and is surmounted by the royal crown.
 The motto of the sovereign, Dieu et mon droit (God and my right), is displayed underneath it.
-The figures of Mercy and Truth are located on both sides of the British Royal Arms.
+The figures of Mercy and Truth are located on both sides of the British royal arms.